Are you looking to be more physically active?

 That’s because your feet repeatedly hitting the ground can send shockwaves through the rest of your body.

-This can cause new injuries and aggravate existing injuries, including:
+This can cause new injuries as well as aggravate existing ones, including:

 - Plantar fasciitis